Strafford Nordic Center is ready to open for the 2019-20 season, we just need some more snow!

-Our official snow report is below thanks to TrailHUB!
+Our official trail report, once the snow flies, is below thanks to TrailHUB!
 Our trail map and trail descriptions are listed below the snow report.
-Download the TrailHUB app to get instant notifications to your phone when conditions change.
+Download the TrailHUB app to and favorite our trails to get instant notifications to your phone when conditions change.

 You can also click on the nearest weather station below for detailed weather information.